arasdk/fabric-code-samples/shortcuts/readme.md

 ## Limitations

-- The script assumes that the user has the necessary permissions to create shortcuts for the specified Fabric workspaces and lakehouses/warehouses.
+- The script assumes that the user has the necessary permissions to create shortcuts for the specified Fabric OneLake locations.
 - The script does not handle errors that may occur during the creation of shortcuts.
 It simply prints the error message and continues.
 - The script does not handle cases where the destination path already exists.
 It will skip creating a shortcut in such cases.
 - The scipt uses the [sempy](https://learn.microsoft.com/en-us/python/api/semantic-link-sempy/sempy.fabric?view=semantic-link-python) FabricRestClient which is still in it's early stages of development.
 So behavior may change.